Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy

 In the network, STAs are assumed to be sensors or monitors continuously collecting data to track critical information in IIoT applications, such as manufacturing systems, and transmitting the collected data samples to the APs via the uplink, as shown in Fig. \ref{fig:contention_and_interference}.
 We consider a Wi-Fi network consisting of $K$ STAs and $A$ APs, as illustrated in Fig. \ref{fig:wi-fi_network_system_model}.
-The APs are located in a two-dimensional space, and each AP's location is known in advance as $\mathrm{loc}_a \triangleq (x_a, y_a)$, where $x_a$ and $y_a$ are the coordinates of AP $a$ along the $x$ and $y$ axes, respectively, with $a = 1, \dots, A$.
-All STAs and APs are assumed to operate on the same channel with a bandwidth $B$ in Hertz (Hz).
+The APs are located in a two-dimensional space, and each AP's location is known in advance as $\mathrm{loc}_a \triangleq (x_a, y_a)$, where $x_a$ and $y_a$ are the coordinates of AP $a$ along the $x$ and $y$ axes, respectively, with $a \in \{ 1, \dots, A\}$.
+All STAs and APs are assumed to operate on the same channel with a bandwidth of $B$ in Hertz (Hz).
 The transmission power of the STAs is $\mathbf{P}_\mathrm{0}$ in milliwatts (mW), and the noise power spectral density is $\mathbb{N}_\mathrm{0}$ in mW/Hz.
-The path loss from STA $k$ to AP $a$ is denoted as $s_{k,a}$ in dB, $\forall k, a$.

 The APs are coordinated by a single controller that manages the STAs' connections.
 The controller runs at an edge server that has real-time communication with all APs, via which it receives network measurements and sends control decisions from and to APs.
 The coordinated APs form an extended service set \cite{80211ieee2024} where STAs can roam between APs without resending re-association requests to APs.